Data Mining Pioneer and Expert Dan Simovici

 “Data mining is still a very young and interdisciplinary field of computer science,” explains Simovici.
 “Certainly it has in some cases successfully demonstrated the potential to assist governments in identifying potential terrorist threats, local law enforcement agencies in predicting the location and frequency of crime, the buying behavior of consumers, and many other fields, for example, biomedical, climate change, and health care.”
 It is in large part thanks to Simovici’s research and prodigious scholarship that many state-run entities and private research and development enterprises are turning to and relying more and more on data mining.

-The author or coauthor of 18 books and monographs, Simovici’s latest book, Linear Algebra Tools for Data Mining, will appear at the World Scientific in March 2012.
+The author or coauthor of 18 books and monographs, Simovici’s latest book, Linear Algebra Tools for Data Mining, was presented at the World Scientific in March 2012.
 He is also author or coauthor of 145 research publications.

 Data mining occurs as the analysis step in the larger process known as knowledge discovery in databases, or KDD: selection; preprocessing; transformation; data mining (or analysis); and interpretation/evaluation.
 Data mining is more broadly identified as artificial intelligence or machine learning.
 So, in essence, Simovici constructs instruments for knowledge discovery by combining techniques from artificial intelligence, databases, and statistics.